June 27, 2011 - by Austin Link

 The Curious Case of Azarenka

-The table above demonstrates how undervalued Azarenka seems by the Betfair odds.
+The table above demonstrates how undervalued Azarenka seems by the betting markets.
 She’s the highest rated player still alive by both ranking systems, yet only has the third-best implied chance to win by the gambling market.
 Why might this be?
 It seems almost entirely based on people backing Petra Kvitova over her in the semifinals.

 In fact, Kvitova, despite being the worse-ranked player, did beat Azarenka in two sets in May.
 But is public sentiment placing too much value on one recent result, as that fickle public so often loves to do?

 To investigate this phenomenon, we set up a quick analysis.
-Betfair lists odds for each player to advance to any of the remaining Wimbledon rounds.
+We used sportsbook-listed odds for each player to advance to any of the remaining Wimbledon rounds.
 From those odds, we can calculate a player’s implied odds in future rounds of the tournament.

 Frankly, we don’t agree with that assessment.
 We’ve written another post on why we think Victoria Azarenka is undervalued, but here’s a quick summary.